 5. In 'Connection policy for unregistered devices' section you can choose profile, which will be applied to all unregistered devices within the segment.
-For example, in the Home network segment, set the profile 'Without Internet access' for all unregistered devices.
+For example, in the Home segment, set the profile 'Without Internet access' for all unregistered devices.
 In this case only registered devices will have Internet access.

 NOTE: Important!
 Firewall rules take precedence over this setting.

 6. In 'IGMP Proxy' section you can enable the IGMP Proxy option (by default it's disabled), which allows devices to receive IPTV.
 IGMP proxy relays IGMP protocol between interfaces.
 IGMP (Internet Group Management Protocol) - network protocol which designed to manage group data communication (multicast) in IP networks.